hafez-22/Athlete-Industry-Dashboard-Analytics/README.md

 In addition, return analysis exposed operational inefficiencies that negatively impacted both profitability and customer experience.

-Overall, the dashboard provides management with a centralized analytical solution that improves visibility into business performance, enables faster decision-making, and supports more effective data-driven business strategies within the fitness industry.
+Overall, the dashboard provides management with a centralized analytical solution that improves visibility into business performance, enables faster decision-making, and supports more effective data-driven business strategies within the Athlete industry.